AdaptiveConsulting/RfqStateMachine/README.md

 # RFQ State Machine

 We highlighted quite a few techniques to deal with reactive systems in [Reactive Trader](https://github.com/AdaptiveConsulting/ReactiveTrader).
 There is another one, that we commonly use, that was not demonstrated.
-A state machine is a simple yet powerfull way of decomposing some functionality into states and a set of valid transition between them.
+A *state machine* is a simple yet powerfull way of decomposing some functionality into *states* and a set of valid *transitions* between them.
 When you find yourself dealing for instance with user input and/or server events and see lots of branching in your code (if/switch statements) on some _state variables, chances are high that a statemachine could be introduced to simplify things.

 In this post we will look at a concreate usecase, we will define a state machine for it and we will see how we can organise our code around the state machnine and interact with it.